 Seasonal variation in the diet of P.westlandica

-According to Frequency of Occurrence (FOO) and Relative Read Abundance (RRA), our results show important differences between seasons (Fig 3) and between sampling sites (Fig.4).
+According to Frequency of Occurrence (FOO) and Relative Read Abundance (RRA), our results show important differences between seasons (Fig. 3) and between sampling sites (Fig.4).

-Prey community composition varied significantly between the two different seasons both in terms of read abundance (Analysis of Deviance: Dev1,79 = 232.5, p = 0.004) and prey occurrence (Dev1,79 = 189.2, p = 0.0040.001) (Fig. 3).
+Prey community composition varied significantly between the two different seasons both in terms of read abundance (Dev1,79 = 232.5, p = 0.004) and prey occurrence (Dev1,79 = 189.2, p = 0.004) (Fig. 3).
+These differences are also shown in the graphical ordination by the different colours of the samples belonging to both seasons (Fig. S5).

 When looking at frequency of occurrence, during the early breading season (before hatching), merluccids were the most common prey, followed by talitrids and then by cephalopods (pencil squids and octopuses showing the same value of FOO).
-In contrast, during the late breading season (chick rearing), talitrids were the most common prey followed by octopodids and pencil squidsin both seasons, crustaceans (mostly talitrids, amphipods) were the most common prey, followed by cephalopods and then by Actinopterygii fish (Table 2; Fig.3A).
-The sameA similar pattern was observed for relative read abundance, although with greater differences in the metric values except that during the early breading season (before hatching), fish reads were more important than those of cephalopods (Table 2; Fig.3B).
+In contrast, during the late breading season (chick rearing), talitrids were the most common prey followed by octopodids and pencil squids (Table 2; Fig.3A).
+A similar pattern was observed for relative read abundance, although with greater differences in the metric values (Table 2; Fig.3B).

 Figure 3.
-Seasonal variations at family level among between the early breeding season or before hatching (BH) and the late breeding season or chick rearing (CR), according to two biodiversity metrics: A) Frequency of Occurrence (FOO) and B) Relative Read Abundance (RRA).
+Seasonal variations at family level between the early breeding season or before hatching (BH) and the late breeding season or chick rearing (CR), according to two biodiversity metrics: A) Relative Read Abundance (RRA) and B) Frequency of Occurrence (FOO).
 Taxa with less than 1% of FOO or RRA were not included in the plots.

-Talitrids were by far the most common prey group overall and during Chick Rearing (CR), representing and represented more than 99% of all arthropods identified in this study.
-Although a minor prey, the Banana shrimp (Penaeus merguiensis), was present in 52.53% of samples before hatching but it was absent during the chick rearing season.
+Talitrids were the most common prey group overall and during Chick Rearing (CR), representing more than 99% of all arthropods identified in this study.
+Although a minor prey, the Banana shrimp (Penaeus merguiensis), was present in 2.53% of samples before hatching but it was absent during the chick rearing season.
 In the same way, the Bristly crab (Pilumnus hirtellus) and Candacia armata comprised both 1.27% of samples before hatching and were absent during chick rearing (Table 2).

-Eleven Fifteen OTUs of Actinopterygii fish were identified in the samples collected before hatching (13 identified at species level and 2 at family level), compared to corresponding to ten species during the chick rearing season.
-Hoki was the most common fish species detected before hatching, followed by Southern Hake and Cocky gunardCocky gurnard and Southern hake.
-During the chick rearing season, Trichiuridae fish were the most common followed by Southern hake and Cocky gunard (both showed the same FOO value).
+Fifteen OTUs of Actinopterygii fish were identified in the samples collected before hatching (13 identified at species level and 2 at family level), compared to 9 OTUs (corresponding to 8 species) during the chick rearing season.
+Hoki was the most common fish species detected before hatching, followed by Cocky gurnard and Southern hake.
+During the chick rearing season, Trichiuridae fish were the most common followed by Southern hake and Cocky gurnard (both showed the same FOO value).

-With regards to cephalopods, Pencil squids (Loliginidae) and were the most common taxa before hatching followed by octopodids (Octopodidae) were present in the same number of samples, while it was the other way around, during the chick rearing season, octopodids were most common than pencil squids.
+With regards to cephalopods, Pencil squids (Loliginidae) and octopodids (Octopodidae) were present in the same number of samples, while, during the chick rearing season, octopodids were most common than pencil squids.
 Interestingly, an Oegopsida squid (Histioteuthidae) was also detected during the chick rearing season while it was completely absent before hatching (Table 2; Fig.3A and B).

-Regarding species richness, the values of alpha diversity (ShannonSimpson) were significantly different between seasons, with lower diversity observed before hatching (𝛂 [mean ± SE] = 0.31 ± 0.06) compared to the chick rearing season (𝛂 [mean ± SE] = 0.58 ± 0.07) (Fig.5).
+Regarding species richness, the values of alpha diversity (Simpson) were not significantly different between seasons, with lower diversity observed before hatching (𝛂 [mean ± SE] = 0.31 ± 0.05) compared to the chick rearing season (𝛂 [mean ± SE] = 0.28 ± 0.04) (Fig.5).

 Geographical variation in the diet of P.westlandica

-Significant differences in prey community were observed between the two sub-colonies, both in terms of read abundance (Dev1,87 79 = 203152.6, p = 0.00215) and occurrence of prey items (Analysis of Deviance: Dev1,87 79 = 139.5172.6, p = 0.0170.003) (Fig. 4).
+Significant differences in prey community were observed between the two sub-colonies, both in terms of read abundance (Dev1,79 = 203, p = 0.002) and occurrence of prey items (Dev1,79 = 172.6, p = 0.003) (Fig. 4).
+Differences in community composition between sub-colonies are shown in the ordination biplot, represented by different shapes (Fig.S5).